nlutala/password-generator/README.md

 * Please ensure that you have Python 3.8.5 or above installed on your computer.

 #### Installing
-* Open https://github.com/nlutala/password-generator in a new tab
+* Open https://github.com/nlutala/password-generator in a new tab.
-* Press the green code button and press "Download ZIP"
+* Press the green code button and press "Download ZIP".

 #### Executing program
-* Once you have downloaded the program, you can open it with any text editor and simply press run
+* Once you have downloaded the program, you can open it with a suitable text editor of your choice and simply press run.

 #### Author
 Nathan Lutala, nlutala